 I love how quickly children make friends regardless of language, cast or creed.
 This little girl took a real shine to Finn, the parents were lovely and we giggled together as we watched the children play.

-A perfect juxtaposition of the old-world japan and the new-world Japan.
+A perfect juxtaposition of old-world Japan and new-world Japan.

 This little globetrotter is a magnet towards drains, which makes me nervy.
 Plop, she drops pebbles into the narrow cracks time and time again.
 Better entertainment than the Wiggles on her iPad!